FreePoint: Unsupervised Point Cloud Instance Segmentation: Method

 \section{Method}

-Our pipeline can be split into three parts: (1) preprocessing and point feature extraction; (2) pseudo mask label generation by point feature based graph partitioning; (3) two-step training using the pseudo labels.
-Concretely, as shown in Figure~\ref{fig:pipeline}, we first apply plane segmentation to separate foreground points from background points.
-Next, to represent foreground points, we leverage a combination of traditional features (\textit{i.e.,} coordinates, colors, and normal vectors) and self-supervised deep-learning embeddings.
-Using this representation, we construct an undirected graph ${\bf{G}} = ({\bf{V}}, {\bf{E}}, {\bf{A}})$, where the vertices ${\bf{V}}$ correspond to the points and the edges ${\bf{E}}$ represent their connections.
-The affinity cost vector ${\bf{A}}$ measures the affinities between the point features.
-We then employ a multicut algorithm to decompose ${\bf{G}}$ into coarse instance masks.
-Finally, we use the coarse masks to perform two-step training with our proposed weakly-supervised loss and two-step training strategy.
+Our pipeline, as shown in Figure~\ref{fig:pipeline}, can be split into three parts: (1) preprocessing and point feature extraction; (2) pseudo mask label generation by point feature based graph partitioning; (3) step-training using the pseudo labels.
+Concretely, we first apply plane segmentation to separate the foreground points and background points.
+Then, for foreground points, we combine both traditional features (\textit{i.e.,} coordinates and colors) and self-supervised deep-learning embeddings to represent their features.
+Based on it, we construct an undirected graph ${\bf{G}} = ({\bf{V}}, {\bf{E}}, {\bf{A}})$ viewing the points as vertices ${\bf{V}}$ and their connections as edges ${\bf{E}}$. ${\bf{A}}$ is an affinity cost vector measured by the affinities between point features.
+After this, a multicut algorithm is adopted to decompose ${\bf{G}}$ into coarse instance masks.
+Finally, we use the coarse masks to perform step-training with our proposed weakly-supervised loss and step-training strategy.